Printing PDF vs Creating PDF

-There is no shortage of reasons to use PDF files as a way to share documents.
-Especially nowadays when you don’t even need enterprise level PDF software in order to turn a text document, spreadsheet or even web page into a shareable file that anyone can read regardless of their operating system or other software suite.
-People can create PDF files using any number of PDF printers that are available on the web, many for free.
+There are many reasons to use PDF files as a way to share documents.
+Especially these days, when you do not even need enterprise level PDF software in order to turn a text document, a spreadsheet, or even web page into a shareable file that anyone can read, regardless of his or her operating system or other software suite.
+People can create PDF files using any number of PDF printers that are available on the web– many for free.

 While using a PDF printer serves as a good solution for cheap and easy PDF file creation, it lacks many of the features that a good PDF software solution has to offer.

 The concept behind this solution is rather simple: If you want to create PDF files, you need only download the software application and install it onto your computer.
 When you want to turn a document into a PDF file, simply print the file normally but select the PDF printer application from your list of installed printers.
 The document is then saved to a location on your computer.
 The location in which you save your document and the name of the file are based on the configuration settings and the features included in the software.
 Et voila!
 You have a freshly created PDF file.

 When people are using different computing platforms or different office suite software, this makes it possible for them to share files with one another.
 In some instances, these types of “printed” PDF files can prevent others from editing or changing the content of the file, making this an attractive option if you want some level of security.

 Another option is to use PDF software that allows you to access a full range of features that are not available when you are using a printer to create PDF files.
 The process of creating documents using PDF software compares to that of any other type of word processing software, such as Microsoft Word, OpenOffice Writer, or Pages for Mac OS X.

 Much like their counterparts, PDF software solutions such as Foxit PhantomPDF allow sharing and editing of documents, but you also get a variety of other features such as:

 - Integration with digital signatures allowing users to sign/approve electronic documents without having to print them on paper